devansh-dek/Limit-Order-Book/docs/ARCHITECTURE.md

 ## Overview

-EfficientLimitOrderBook is a deterministic, single-process limit order book matching engine designed for correctness, testability, and performance in that order.
+LimitOrderBook is a deterministic, single-process limit order book matching engine designed for correctness, testability, and performance in that order.
 It demonstrates price-time priority matching with deterministic replay capabilities.

 ## Core Components